 The drunk driving defense attorneys at Van Severen Law Office fight OWI 1st charges.
 While our attorneys are certainly prepared to fight any criminal or drunk driving charge, this article focuses on first offense drunk driving charges.

-Let’s be clear about something on the front end: unless there are aggravating circumstances, a normal first offense drunk driving charge will not result in a jail sentence in Wisconsin.
+It’s important to note one thing on the front end: unless there are aggravating circumstances, a normal first offense drunk driving charge will not result in a jail sentence in Wisconsin.
 It does not matter if you’re in circuit court or if you’re in municipal court.
-While circuit court charges will result in a CCAP listing, and those in municipal court will not, a first offense drunk driving charge is not criminal.
+While circuit court charges will result in a CCAP listing, and charges in municipal court will not, a first offense drunk driving charge is not criminal.
 Because the charge is not criminal, you cannot receive a criminal penalty.
 In other words, you cannot go to jail.

 Our drunk driving defense attorneys believe that hiring someone to represent you remains important, no matter the potential penalty.
 Importantly, if you’re ever caught operating a vehicle while intoxicated in the future, you will face a misdemeanor charge and jail penalties.
 Successfully fighting your first offense provides a buffer against potential mistakes in the future.
 To begin fighting your case, contact Van Severen Law Office at (414) 270-0202.
 Our drunk driving defense lawyers are available 24/7.

 OWI stands for operating while intoxicated.
 It’s a drunk driving charge.
 Certainly you’ve heard drunk driving charges referred to by other names: DWI, DUI, and OUI.
 Any of those words work to describe a drunk driving charge, but in Wisconsin we typically stick to OWI.

 (a) “Drive” means the exercise of physical control over the speed and direction of a motor vehicle while it is in motion.